v-a-s-a/pgrn-seq/README.md

 Assuming you have the latest data/ directory (not under version control), GNU make, and R with the appropriate packages installed, simply type:

-> make
+> make all

 in the top level of the cloned repository.
-This will knit a PDF report in the lab\_notebook/ directory.
+This will run the analysis and knit PDF reports in the reports/ directory.

 ## Topoisomerase